What`s new in breast cancer research and treatment?

 This technique is still being studied to see if it will be useful in finding breast cancers.
 Some radiologists believe it may helpful in looking at suspicious areas found by regular mammograms, but its exact role remains unclear.
 Current research is aimed at improving the technology and evaluating its use in specific situations such as in the dense breasts of younger women.
 Some early studies have suggested that it may be almost as accurate as more expensive magnetic resonance imaging (MRI) scans.
 This test, however, will not replace your usual screening mammogram.

 This technology is basically an extension of a digital mammogram.
 For this test, the breast is compressed once and a machine takes many low-dose x-rays as it moves over the breast.
 The images taken can be combined into a 3-dimensional picture.
-Although this uses more radiation than most standard 2 view mammograms, it may allow doctors to see problem areas more clearly, lowering the chance that the patient will need to be called back for more imaging tests.
-A breast tomosynthesis machine was approved by the Food and Drug Administration (FDA) in 2011 for use in the US, but the role of this technology in screening and diagnosis is still not clear.
+This uses more radiation than most standard 2-view mammograms, but may have the advantage of seeing problem areas more clearly, possibly finding more cancers.
+Still, more studies comparing breast tomosynthesis to standard 2 view mammograms are needed to know what role this technology will have in screening and diagnosis of breast cancer.

 Several other imaging methods, including thermal imaging (thermography) are discussed in our document, Mammograms and Other Breast Imaging Procedures.